Silent birth

 Silent birth, sometimes known as quiet birth, is a birthing procedure advised by L. Ron Hubbard and advocated by Scientologists in which "everyone attending the birth should refrain from spoken words as much as possible" and where "... chatty doctors and nurses, shouts to 'PUSH, PUSH' and loud or laughing remarks to 'encourage' are avoided".
 According to Scientology doctrine, this is because "any words spoken are recorded in the reactive mind and can have an aberrative effect on the mother and the child."
-Hubbard believed that breaking the silence during childbirth with words could adversely affect the child later in life.
+Hubbard asserted that not maintaining verbal silence during childbirth could adversely affect the child later in life.
 Church members believe that noises, sounds and words while a child is being born can possibly cause trauma, which in turn causes the production of engrams, thus necessitating silent birth.
-Scientologists believe that it is also a way to assist a newborn in his or her development spiritually.
+Scientologists believe that it is also a way to assist a newborn in its spiritual development.

 The concept of silent birth is a mandatory practice in Scientology doctrine.
 It is based upon the principle that expectant mothers must be provided the utmost care and respect and Hubbard's words: "Everyone must learn to say nothing within the expectant mother's hearing using labor and delivery.
 Particularly during birth, absolute silence must be maintained and the more gentle the delivery, the better."
 Silent birth is meant to make the transition to physical separation from the mother less painful for the child.
-The church does not rule against medication and caesarean section births.
-There have been no attempts to prove this medically or scientifically and the church does not claim silent birth as a medical approach but a religious and philosophical one.
+The church does not take a position against using medication during birth or the practice of birth by caesarean section.
+There have been no attempts to medically or scientifically prove there is a benefit to silent birth, and the church does not claim that silent birth is a medically proven approach; it instead characterizes it as a practice conducted for religious and philosophical reasons.

 Scientific opinion

-The efficacy of silent birth has been questioned by a number of doctors and other health care professionals.
-Patricia Devine, MD, a maternal–fetal medicine specialist who directs the Labor and Delivery Unit at Columbia University Medical Center, said, "There's absolutely no scientific evidence that taking [noise] away at the time of delivery will have any effect on outcome for the baby or mother."
+The asserted benefit of silent birth has been questioned by a number of doctors and other health care professionals.
+Patricia Devine, MD, a maternal–fetal medicine specialist who was the director of the Labor and Delivery Unit at Columbia University Medical Center in 2006, said, "There's absolutely no scientific evidence that taking [noise] away at the time of delivery will have any effect on outcome for the baby or mother."

 When asked whether there was any medical evidence that indicated that silent birth was beneficial, Damian Alagia, MD, associate clinical professor in the department of obstetrics and gynecology at George Washington University Medical Center, replied, "It may be in the Scientology literature, but it's not in the scientific literature.
 In my understanding, L. Ron Hubbard never spent any time in medical school, studying pediatrics or studying neonatal development.
 To think that a baby born in silence is going to do any better than a baby born, say, listening to Hank Williams is just foolhardy."